alexdeplov/alexdeplov.github.io/content/blog/2025/mate-on-freebsd-macos-like-setup-guide-font-rendering-ui-tweaks-and-settings.md

 <a href="#mate_spotlight">Spotlight replacement</a>

-As I mentioned earlier, I noticed similarities between FreeBSD and macOS—after 20 years of using macOS, working with FreeBSD feels like coming home.
+As I mentioned earlier, I noticed similarities between FreeBSD and macOS—after 20 years of using macOS, returning to FreeBSD feels like coming home.
 But I don’t like the font rendering used in non-macOS systems.
 Partly because Apple did it very well — <a href="https://www.typeroom.eu/steve-jobs-calligraphy-apple-typography-legacy" target="_blank" rel="nofollow">Steve Jobs had a great understanding of typography</a> — and partly because I’m just used to it.

 In this article, I’ll share my method for configuring MATE on FreeBSD to resemble macOS in appearance, behavior, and usability.
 This makes the transition from a MacBook to a FreeBSD machine smoother, eliminating the need to relearn shortcuts or adjust to a completely different interface.
 Here's what my FreeBSD setup looks like right now: